The Choir

 What do we sing?

 We sing at the Choral Eucharist every Sunday and for a service of Choral Evensong and Benediction on the third Sunday of every month (except during July and August).
 As well as the popular carol services at Advent and Christmas, we sing for weekday services such as Ash Wednesday and Maundy Thursday.
-In recent years we have celebrated the feast of Corpus Christi with members of other choirs, singing masses by Widor and Vierne, and on Easter Day we sing a Haydn or Mozart mass, accompanied by a string trio.
 Our repertoire covers Renaissance Masses and motets by Byrd and Palestrina to Viennese Masses by Mozart and Haydn and more modern settings by Darke and MacMillan.
 Our liturgy also involves the singing of plainsong and Anglican chant week by week.
-Please see our Music List page for details.

 As well as singing the Sunday morning Mass settings, Psalms (generally to Anglican chant) and motets, the choir of St Bride's is one of very few choirs to sing the weekly Mass Propers for the Liturgical Year from the English Gradual (Introit, Gradual, Alleluia/Tract, Offertory and Communion).
 These are settings of the Psalms and other texts from the Scriptures, using beautiful plainsong.
 A cantor and the choir take turns to sing the various parts of the text, in a responsorial style.
 This runs as a thread through the Choral Eucharist every Sunday morning, and provides a meditative backdrop to our worship.